Hyperion-BT/helios-book/src/helios_builtins/primitive_types.md

 // @notice Throws an error is no element satisfies the predicate. func find[a](self: []a, predicate: (a) -> Bool) -> a;

-//@returns A list of all the elements in the list that satisfy the predicate. func filter[a](self: []a, predicate: (a) -> Bool) -> []a;
+// @returns A list of all the elements in the list that satisfy the predicate. func filter[a](self: []a, predicate: (a) -> Bool) -> []a;

-//@returns Folds a list into a single value by continuosly applying the binary
+// @returns Folds a list into a single value by continuosly applying the binary
 //         function to the elements of the list. func fold[a, b](self: []a, binary: (b, a) -> b) -> b;